Lugribossk/dropwizard-experiment/README.md

 ### Tests
 Run `maven test` or via an IDE.
+Integration tests that use a browser are run with either Firefox (the default) or PhantomJS (set the environment variable `DRIVER` to `phantomjs`).

 #### IntelliJ
 When creating run configurations for tests, add the same VM options as above.